KasperSkytte/KaspbeeryPi/README.md

 The micro SD card in my Raspberry Pi Zero W just burned out and I had to set up everything again from scratch.
 This time I chose Docker to be prepared for the next time this happens.
 Use what you can, this repo is mainly for my future self to note down wtf I did back then!

-Shiny app is live for demo, see [https://kasperskytte.shinyapps.io/KaspbeeryPi/](https://kasperskytte.shinyapps.io/KaspbeeryPi/).
+Shiny app is live for demo, see [https://apps.cafekapper.dk/kaspbeerypi](https://apps.cafekapper.dk/kaspbeerypi).
+Sorry for the crappy upload speed.

 ## Installation
 ### Dropbox app